spige432/Toutouwai/SNPcalling.md

 I remove it and create a [popmap_clean.txt](popmap_clean.txt) and re-filter the data with populations

 ```
 populations -P output_refmap/ -M popmap_clean.txt  --vcf  -r 0.8
 Run this later and change popmap from all indiv to just the ones that will be kept (under 60%) indivi that has less than 60% of sites., the 0.8 is removing from sites not individuals
 file will be in output refmap called populations.snp.vcp

+result (it matches the error at the end of the populations.log file):
+..
+JAHLSL010000103.1
+Error: Bad consensus length.
+Error: Locus 467917
+Error: Bad GStacks files.
+Aborted.

 ```